 School education does not belong to the competence of the Department; however, we are actively engaged in non-formal education.
 For example, the Department allocates funds for weekend schools organized to study the languages and cultures of certain national minorities.
 According to our data, there are currently more than 40 weekend schools of this kind in Lithuania attended by about one thousand students of different ages.
 This helps members of national minorities to preserve their ethnic and linguistic identity, develop cultural traditions, learn their native language and history.
 The Department also supports cooperation between Lithuanian and minority schools.
 The main goal of this cooperation is the communication of children from different schools with each other.

 ICELDS: Recently there was a huge debate on the threat of hybrid war.
 The 2014 events in Ukraine demonstrated how national minorities can become a subject of manipulation and propaganda.
 In your opinion, does the existence of this threat change the attitude towards national minorities in Lithuania?

-VM: When we speak about national minorities in Lithuania, in one way or another we mention their kin states, especially since only a few of Lithuania’s ethnic groups does not have their own kin states (like Roma or Tatars).
-Therefore, it is difficult to disengage ourselves from this issue, especially if the kin state pursues active compatriot policies.
+VM: When we speak about national minorities in Lithuania, in one way or another we mention their kin-states, especially since only a few of Lithuania’s ethnic groups do not have their own kin states (like Roma or Tatars).
+Therefore, it is difficult to disengage ourselves from this issue, especially if the kin-state pursues active compatriot policies.
 On the other hand, a recent study showed that representatives of national minorities in Lithuania have quite good immunity against foreign information influence.
 At the same time, the official attitude towards national minorities which since ancient times have been living in the territory of Lithuania is based on the principles of tolerance and respect.

 Image: Dr. Vida Montvydaitė speaks at the Wróblewski Library of the Lithuanian Academy of Sciences (2 October 2018), © Department of National Minorities under the Government of the Republic of Lithuania.